graphile/graphile.github.io/src/pages/postgraphile/make-add-pg-table-order-by-plugin.md

 PostGraphile adds `orderBy` arguments to various of the table collection fields it builds so that you can control the order in which you receive the results.
-By default we add the tables columns (or, if `--no-ignore-indexes` is enabled, only the columns _that are indexed_) in both ascending and descending order.
+By default we add the table's columns (or, if `--no-ignore-indexes` is enabled, only the columns _that are indexed_) in both ascending and descending order.
 For example, you could request the list of all forums ordered from newest to oldest: